buildwithRaj-m/BCA_C_Coding/README.md

 # BCA C Programming Journey 🚀

 Welcome to my repository!
-This space is dedicated to my journey of learning and mastering C programming during my BCA course.
+This space is dedicated to my journey of learning and mastering full stack development with ai\ml and cloud computing during my BCA course.

 ### 📂 What's Inside?
 - **Foundational C programs:** Basic logic and syntax exercises.